fabianfassnacht/SAM2_geotiff_tutorial/README.md

 in the now opening command line window you will have to execute several commands. **In some cases, it will be necessary to confirm by pressing the "y" button and enter**.
 You will find the commands that you have to execute below.
 Only enter the lines of code **without** the leading # - these lines provide some information to better understand the code.

-	# create the new Python environment (at least Python version 3.9)
+	# create the new Python environment (at least Python version 3.9.21) - you will have to adapt the path according
+ 	# to your computer
 	conda create --prefix E:/Python_environments/sam python=3.9.21

  	# activate the just created Python environment
-	conda activate E:\Python_environments\sam
+	conda activate E:/Python_environments/sam

-   	# on computer in lab-pools it may be necessary to also install the cv2 (open cv) package:
+   	# it may be necessary to also install the cv2 (open cv) package and several other
+    	# auxiliary Python packages:
     	conda install -c conda-forge opencv
      	conda install shapely
 	conda install geopandas
  	conda install rasterio
 	conda install matplotlib

- 	# install pytorch, torchvision, torchaudio, as well as cuda drivers
+ 	# other key packages include pytorch, torchvision, torchaudio, as well as cuda drivers
 	conda install pytorch torchvision torchaudio pytorch-cuda=12.4 -c pytorch -c nvidia

  	# install spyder to work with the spyder editor (feel free to use another one